-Example on-prem deployment used in this guide
+Example on-premises deployment used in this guide

-The diagram above shows the example deployment which forms the basis of the on-prem integration between Lync/SfB and Pexip Infinity.
 As Pexip Infinity is a truly distributed platform, it does not matter where messages arrive in the Pexip platform, as it will always ensure that the appropriate Conferencing Nodes get the message or the media for the conference.

 This example deployment uses a setup where all components are geographically located in Europe.
-The local Lync/SfB infrastructure has two Lync/SfB Front End Servers in a Front End Pool (eu-lyncpool.example.com), and a Lync/SfB Edge Server.
-It also has three Pexip Conferencing Nodes that are all associated with the same Pexip system location (Europe), and will be set up in an application pool (eu-px.example.com) and integrated with Lync/SfB.
+The local SfB/Lync infrastructure has two SfB/Lync Front End Servers in a Front End Pool (fepool-eu.example.com), and a SfB/Lync Edge Server.
+It also has three Pexip Conferencing Nodes that are all associated with the same Pexip system location (Europe), and will be set up in an application pool (confpool-eu.vc.example.com) and integrated with SfB/Lync.